MRCBSU/real-time-mcmc/running-model-process.md

 * Bearing in mind the above points, run format_deaths.R and format_linelist.R.
 These will save data outputs in the repository in './data/deaths/' and in './data/Linelist/'.
   * Common bugs that may arise usually centre on the way in which the dates are being read in from the input (.csv) data file.
 This can cause functions such as ``lubridate::as_date()`` to return ``NA`` values.
 In this event, it might be necessary to adapt the code to convert them to character string and then back again to dates.
+  * Currently ``format_linelist.R`` is currently set up to format data for the United Kingdom as a whole.
+Output files will carry the date stamp.
+There will also be a trivial denominator file which sets the population from which it is possible to appear in the dataset.
+  * ``format_linelist.R`` also carries some code that will estimate the distribution of times from date of onset to date of lab reporting.
+You may wish to use this to specify the delay distribution in the code input files, discussed later.
+This bit of code will undoubtedly fail due to the presence of negative survival times - these are entirely possible (diagnosis while sub-clinical).
+Currently, I manually set these intervals to be zero.
+  * In ``format_deaths.R`` be careful to check the matching of the region and date of death fields.
 <br>

+* Return to the root of the repository.

+* Open up the R files beginning `set_up*`.

 [PHE gitlab]: https://gitlab.phe.gov.uk/Paul.Birrell/real-time-mcmc